LumaPictures/usd-uri-resolver/URIResolver/README.md

 #### Request URL

-SQL procotol can be accessed, by using sql://<server_name><asset_path> when referencing assets in a USD file.
+SQL protocol can be accessed, by using sql://<server_name><asset_path> when referencing assets in a USD file.

 Server name
 - Can be either an IP address or a host name.